Angus King: 2012

 On March 5, 2012, King announced that he was running for the United States Senate seat being vacated by Olympia Snowe.
 King said "hogwash" to allegations by some Republicans that he had cut a deal with Democrats to keep U.S. Rep. Chellie Pingree out of the race.

 King's Senate campaign came under scrutiny for posting a heavily edited newspaper profile of him on its website.

-On November 6, 2012, King won the Senate race with 53% of the vote, beating Democrat Cynthia Dill and Republican Charlie Summers.
+On November 6, 2012, King won the Senate race with 53% of the vote, beating Democrat Cynthia Dill and Republican Charlie Summers and carrying all 16 of the state's counties.
 The following week, King announced that he would caucus with Senate Democrats, explaining not only that it made more sense to affiliate with the party that had a clear majority, but that he would have been largely excluded from the committee process had he not caucused with a party.
-King said he had not ruled out caucusing with the Republicans if they took control of the Senate in 2014 United States Senate elections, but when Republicans did win the majority that year, he remained in the Democratic caucus.
+King said he had not ruled out caucusing with the Republicans if they took control of the Senate in the 2014 elections, but when Republicans did win the majority that year, he remained in the Democratic caucus.
 King remained in the Democratic caucus after the 2016, 2018, and the 2020 elections, the first two of which also resulted in Republican Senate majorities and the last of which produced a 50–50 tie.

 2018

-On November 6, 2018, King was reelected, defeating Republican state Senator Eric Brakey and Democrat Zak Ringelstein.
+On November 6, 2018, King was reelected, defeating Republican State Senator Eric Brakey and Democrat Zak Ringelstein with 54% of the vote.
+Despite the increased vote share, King lost Piscataquis and Somerset Counties to Brakey, the first time he had lost a county in an election since his 1994 campaign for governor.

 2024

-On November 5, 2024, King was reelected to a third term, defeating Republican Demi Kouzounas, Democrat David Costello, and independent Jason Cherry.
+On November 5, 2024, King was reelected to a third term, defeating Republican Demi Kouzounas, Democrat David Costello, and independent Jason Cherry with 52% of the vote.
 Upon turning 81 on March 31, 2025, he became the oldest U.S. senator in Maine history.